chrisbazley/CBDebugLib/README.md

   definitions of the debug_set_output function.
 - Annotated unused variables to suppress warnings when debug output is disabled at compile time.

+Release 7 (19 May 2024)
+- Improved the README.md file for Linux users.
+- A new file, MakeROCom, is used instead of MakeCommon when building for RISC OS (untested), to ensure that most of the library isn't compiled when building for Linux.
+- Code that depends on Acorn's C library is now compiled only if macro ACORN_C is defined.

 Contact details
 ---------------